octocloudlabs/supercharge-docs/docs/ray/lab-6.md

 ![Alt text](screenshots/2022-11-08_06-25-16.png)

-1. Select a few lines in the editor.
+1. Select a few lines in the editor
 1. Right click on the selection
-1. Choose `Add CodeTour Step` from the menu.
+1. Choose `Add CodeTour Step` from the menu

 ---

 ## Changing Titles

-The automated Titles aren't always the best, so you can change them.
+The automated titles aren't always the best, so you can change them.

 1. Right click on a step's title
-1. Change the title of the step.
+1. Change the title of the step

 ![Alt text](screenshots/2022-11-08_06-28-39.png)